An introduction on how to be a devotee of Krishna

 namas te sarasvate deve gaura-vani-pracarine

 “I offer my respectful obeisances unto His Divine Grace A.C.
-Bhaktivedanta Swami Prabhupada, who is very dear to Lord Krishna, having taken shelter at His lotus feet.
+Bhaktivedanta Swami Prabhupada, who is very dear to Lord Krishna on this Earth, having taken shelter at His lotus feet.
 Our respectful obeisances are unto you, O spiritual master, servant of Bhaktisiddhanta Sarasvati Gosvami.
 You are kindly preaching the message of Lord Caitanyadeva and delivering the Western countries, which are filled with impersonalism and voidism.”

 2. Prayer to Lord Caitanya:

 “O most munificent incarnation!
 You are Krishna Himself appearing as Sri Krishna Caitanya Mahaprabhu.
 You have assumed the golden color of Srimati Radharani, and You are widely distributing pure love of Krishna.
 We offer our respectful obeisances unto You.”

 3. Prayer to Lord Krishna:

 namo brahmanya-devaya go-brahmana-hitaya ca